Author: Mead Grover

 Blue refused to divulge more information about the autopsy and the whole case.
 He claimed that Wyoming law restricts what the coroner can publish, which he was prevented from doing so.

-Petitto took a cross-country journey with the laundry to visit Colorado, Utah, as well as other states.
+Petitto traveled across the country with the laundry and visited Colorado, Utah, among other states.
 On September 11, her parents reported that she was missing because she did not respond to phone calls or text messages for several days during the couple’s visit to the Western National Park.

-Brue claimed that a “detailed analysis”, led him to conclude Petitto was killed by strangulation.
+Brue claimed that he did a “detailed analysis” and concluded that Petitto was killed by strangulation.